 For many anglers, using a set of side floats not only helps with positioning within the boat, but it also helps them feel less rocky on the water.
 Outriggers also help control side-to-side rolling and minimize movements, which is important when you’re fighting a big game fish.

 Hopefully, this guide has helped answer any questions about kayak outriggers you had, so you can make your next purchase confidently, getting you back out on the water in no time!
+Don't forget to check out these hot kayak fishing tips to maximize your chances of landing big game.

 If you don't have a kayak in the first place, you may also check out the best inflatable fishing pontoon boats.